All Episodes

 If we had a number of true blue, really dedicated, well-spoken, articulate conservatives who were making the case for it every day and doing it from a position of offense and strength and courage, conviction, and optimism, then you'd think you'd found a statesman.

-You don't hear them uh replicated.
+You don't hear them replicated.

 You don't hear them being spoken in the mouths of leaders.

-What you see are people that are surrendering and running for the tall grass, trying to avoid controversy for whatever reason, the next election, bad press coverage, or what have you.
+What you see are people that are surrendering and running for the tallgrass, trying to avoid controversy for whatever reason, the next election, bad press coverage, or what have you.

-In that sense, yeah, they're they're uh they're not statesmen.
+In that sense, yeah, they're not statesmen.

-There's the statesman.
+There's a statesman.

 This guy was tough as nails, unbending, unwavering, and carrying the water in the U.S. Senate against the immigration bill.

-So in in that instance, uh he's uh he's a hero.
+So in that instance, he's a hero.

-He's uh he's uh he's a true statesman.
+He's a true statesman.

 He doesn't get a lot of national press precisely because of the positions he takes.